belltastic/laravel/README.md

 - [Learn how to **set up the component**](https://belltastic.com/docs/component/#installing-the-component)
 - [Learn how to **customise the component**](https://belltastic.com/docs/component/styling.html)
 - [Learn how to **send notifications**](https://belltastic.com/docs/component/sending-notifications.html)

-### About this package

-This [Composer](https://packagist.org/packages/belltastic/laravel) package will help you easily send [Belltastic](https://belltastic.com) notifications from your [Laravel](https://laravel.com/) app to your users.
-Check out the links above to learn how to set up the component before you begin sending notifications.

 ## Installation